Dean and Director, Center for Urban and Global Studies (CUGS)

 See an article in The European Financial Review about this book.

-Chen, Xiangming (editor).
+Chen, Xiangming, editor and primary contributor.
 2009.
 Shanghai Rising: State Power and Local Transformations in a Global Megacity.
 Minneapolis: University of Minnesota Press.

 See the book flyer